crystalstorm466/Discord-Gotcha-Tracker/README.md

 ## Contributing & To-Do Lists
 Feel free to contribute any code you would like!

- - Read list of DiscordNames->RealLifeNames from a .csv file into a Hashmap instead of hardcoding
  - Make it more boilerplate for other servers to use
  - Get an automatic upload going instead of using crontab and rsync.